siriusb-nox/ONT-workshop-Oct-2023/D_DataAnalysis_WGS_BLAST.md

 ## D.1.
 ONT DATA ANALYSIS: PLASTID GENOME ANNOTATION
 Genome annotation is the process of obtaining functions and structures of a genome.
 It is an essential step towards the completion of a genome assembly because assemblies come without such information.

 One of the most popular tools for organellar genome annotation is `GetSeq` from the [CHLOROBOX tool kit](https://chlorobox.mpimp-golm.mpg.de).
 The annotation occurs by comparing a submitted genome assembly with those available in the NCBI database and curated by `GetSeq`.
+In this last section of the workshop, we will learn how to annotate our own plastid genome assembly using `GetSeq`.

+### ACTIVITY